mconour/superchat/README.md

 # How it works

-It's a single group chatroom that everybody can participate in, similar to Super Chat on YouTube.
+It's a single group chatroom that everybody can participate in, similar to SuperChat on YouTube.

 - To enter the chat, a user must log in using a Google account.
 - Once login, a user can post messages to the chat.